-Increasingly, I apply this theoretical perspective to the study of data visualization across disciplines, particularly big data visualization.
-This research focus has led to current projects on ethical data visualization in the digital humanities, efficacy and ethics in big data visualization, and pedagogical research on improving educational strategies related to visualization in the sciences.
+Increasingly, I apply this theoretical perspective to the study of data visualization across disciplines.
+This research focus has led to current projects on ethical data visualization in the digital humanities, efficacy and ethics in big data visualization, user experience design in interactive data visualization, and pedagogical research on improving educational strategies related to visualization in the sciences.

 In this research, I study how communication design practices can enhance communication effectiveness in teaching and research contexts.
 I take a mixed methods approach to this work, using critical visual analysis, eye tracking, qualitiative interviewing, and surveys.
 In this research track I am also increasingly focussed on data visualization.

 My phd research involved developing a method for using visual artifacts as primary source material, called discursive method, and writing a history of governance in the State of Victoria, Australia, from first European settlement to the end of the twentieth century.
 This was an interdisciplinary political science and graphic design history, which made use of government emblems, seals, and logos as primary sources.

 Thesis title: ‘Government Emblems, Embodied Discourse and Ideology: An Artefact‐Led History of Governance in Victoria, Australia.’